 YMAB Investors Have Opportunity to Lead Y-mAbs Therapeutics, Inc. Securities Fraud Lawsuit

-LOS ANGELES, Feb.
-3, 2023 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Y-mAbs Therapeutics, Inc. ("Y-mAbs" or the "Company") (NASDAQ: YMAB).
+BENSALEM, Pa., Feb.
+8, 2023 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Y-mAbs Therapeutics, Inc. ("Y-mAbs" or the "Company") (NASDAQ: YMAB).

 Class Period: October 6, 2020 – October 28, 2022